vg

 private

 Stop parsing because nothing else can be below the distance limit.
-This moves the current iterator it.
+This moves the current index to end_index.

 ◆ initialize_chain()